LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ### Configuration

-After installing Lychee, some additional configuration is necessary as detailed out below.
+After installing Lychee, some additional configuration is necessary as detailed below.

 #### Public Directory